Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 choose if the requirements for accrual should be based on only the accrual rate, or depend on approved shifts in the schedule.
 Only if the account has an accrual rate per day/month/year.

 Shift types: Select the applicable shift types that should count towards the accrual.
 These can be normal shifts, overtime and may exclude sick days or no-shows depending on your company’s policies.

 choose how the monetary payout should be calculated for your employees.
 Previous 13 weeks is an option that’s recommended for Germany.
-You can read more about this Leave pay and calculations for Germany here.
+You can read more about Germany Accrued vacation: Leave pay and calculations here.

 ⚠️ Please, keep in mind that if your chosen method gives you a value inferior to the one that the previous 13 weeks calculation would give you, you would not necessarily be compliant with the German government vacation act.